SahibYar/Effective-Cpp-Summary/chapter-1-accustoming-yourself-to-c-++/item-4.md

 For objects of built-in type like `numTimesConsulted`, there is no difference in cost between initialization and assignment, but for consistency, it's often best to initialize everything via member initialization.

+One aspect of C++ that isn't fickle is the order in which an object's data is initialized.

+> Base classes are initialized before derived classes \([Item 12](https://sahibyar.gitbooks.io/effective-cpp-summary/content/chapter-2-constructors-destructors-and-assignment-operators/item-12.html)\), and within class, data members are initialized in the order in which they are declared.

+In `ABEntry`, for example, `theName` will always be initialized first, `theAddress` second, `thePhones` third and `numTimesConsulted` last.
+This is true even if they are listed in a different order on the member initialization list.

+Now, there is one more thing to be remembered, and that is,

+##### The order of initialization of non-local static objects defined in different translation units. {#the-order-of-initialization-of-non-local-static-objects-defined-in-different-translation-units}

+Let's pick that phrase apart it by bit.

+A _**static object**_ is one that exists from the time it's constructed until the end of the program.
+Stack and heap-based objects are thus excluded.
+Included are global objects, objects defined at namespace scope, objects declared static inside classes, objects declared static inside functions, and object declared static at file scope.
+Static objects inside functions are knows as _local static objects_ (because they're local to a function), and the other kinds of static objects are known as _non-local static objects._ Static objects are destroyed when program exits, i.e. their destructors are called when main finishes executing.

+A _**translation unit**_ is the source code giving rise to a single object file.It's basically a single source file, plus all of its `#include` files.